Categories

 • Some want to start the current process again from scratch.

-• Some want to start again with a new Masterplanning approach
+• Some want to start again with a new masterplanning approach

 • Some want to allow piecemeal development